AdobeDocs/experiences-by-you.en/help/analytics/administration/admin-tips/create-standardized-code-templates.md

 ---
 # Create standardized code templates

-**WHAT:** For a "baseline" implementation (i.e. what your company considers the must-have KPIs for all Adobe Analytics sites), your org should have a single implementation method where possible.
+**WHAT:** For a "baseline" implementation (i.e. what your company considers the must-have KPIs for all [!DNL Adobe] [!DNL Analytics] sites), your org should have a single implementation method where possible.
 For instance, use the same data layer structure across sites and leveraging the same tag manager rule/custom code to capture things like internal searches or visitor profile information.

 **WHY:** Having a repeatable and scalable baseline implementation makes adding new elements or new sites/apps a streamlined, low effort endeavor while also keeping your implementation clean and easy to troubleshoot.
 Using a uniform method also makes it easier for new admins/developers to come online and understand what they are working with.